jainism-portal/jainaagam/README.md

 Jain Aagam are **Jainism's supreme religious scriptures** that deal with metaphysics, liberation of soul, and spiritual advice on how to lead a non-violent life. 💛

-Of course, this is a very basic defintion and does not fully capture the essence of the meticulous and exhaustive scriptures compiled over 2000 years ago by the ancient Indian monks.
+Of course, this is a very basic definition and does not fully capture the essence of the meticulous and exhaustive scriptures compiled over 2000 years ago by the ancient Indian monks.

 ## 1. What is Jain Aagam project?